intelliticks/android-sdk/README.md

 new IntelliTicksWebView.Builder(this)
                 .titleDefault("Talk to us")//title of topbar
-                .initilizeKey("<your account key>")//Please contact us for account key .action("help")//Contact us to know the action for your app.
+                .initilizeKey("<your account key>")//Please contact us for account key .event("default")//Contact us to know the action for your app.
-                .toolbarScrollFlags(0)
+                .query("name=Harshit&source=android")//option query string to send additional parameters .toolbarScrollFlags(0)
                 .webViewJavaScriptEnabled(true)
                 .webViewUseWideViewPort(true)